Table Of Contents

 Commercial EV charging station rebates in Oregon are available to multifamily properties, fleet charging hubs, workplaces, publicly available EV chargers, and more.

-Portland General Electric (PGE) offers commercial customers rebates for the installation of Level 2 EV charging stations.
-Rebates are available in the following amounts: $1,000 for workplace installations and $2,300 for multifamily properties.
-For more information, including eligibility requirements, see the PGE Business Electric Vehicle Charging Rebates page.
+Portland General Electric (PGE) offers commercial customers rebates for the installation of Level 2 EV charging stations, including $1,000 for workplace installations and $2,300 for multifamily properties.

-Multifamily dwellings at affordable housing sites are eligible for a rebate of up to $2,000 per Level 2 EV charging station.
 For more information, including eligibility requirements and application materials, see the EWEB EV Incentives for Businesses page.

 Pacific Power offers rebates to commercial customers for the purchase and installation of Level 2 EV charging stations.
-Rebates are up to $1,000 are available for businesses, with up to $4,500 available for multifamily properties.
-For more information, including the application, see the Pacific Power EVs page.
+Rebates worth up to $1,000 per port are available for businesses.
+Rebates worth up to $4,500 per port are available for multifamily properties.

-Community Charging Rebates
+Oregon Community Charging Rebates

-Clean Fuels Credits
+Oregon Clean Fuels Credits

 The Oregon Department of Environmental Quality’s Clean Fuels program allows EV fleets to earn credits.
 Fleet charger owners and operators, as well as EV service providers, can qualify regardless of fleet size.